 Size of Container

-When it comes to choosing a plant container, there are many factors to consider.
+When choosing a plant container, there are many factors to consider.
 One of the most important things to look for is how big the container is.
 If you’re growing plants indoors, you’ll want to choose a larger container so that you have room to move around inside the pot.

 A third factor to consider is what plant you plan to grow.
 Taller plants like tomatoes and peppers will require taller containers.
 Larger plants like corn and pumpkins will benefit from wider containers.